 In northern Ontario, where I was born, blueberries are a favorite summer fruit.
 Wild blueberries are small, sweet, and oh-so-flavourful.

-Many families go blueberry-picking on a sunny summer afternoon for outdoor family time.
+It's pretty common for families to go blueberry-picking on a sunny summer afternoon for outdoor family time.
 Others prefer to buy their own wild blueberries at roadside stands.

 Just like my parents did, I remind my girls that we aren't the only ones who love blueberries.
 They know to watch out for bears when we're foraging for berries, herbs, or greens.